hetzneronline/community-content/tutorials/fix-jmicron-sata-controller-issues/jmicron_fix_tutorial.md

 ## JMicron SATA controllers

-Users of the JMB58X AHCI SATA controller from Jmicron Technology Corp. have been complaining about issues with it on various forums.
+Users of the JMB58X AHCI SATA controller from JMicron Technology Corp. have been complaining about issues with it on various forums.
 They are often advised to replace it with a different model as the simplest solution.
-Since this option is not available, an analysis of the controller's specifications was performed, which revealed that JMicron SATA controllers do not support 64-bit DMA:
+Since this option is not available, it was decided to identify the causes of the errors and attempt to resolve them.
+An analysis of the controller's specifications revealed that the JMB58X AHCI SATA controller does not support 64-bit DMA:

 ```bash
 lspci | grep -i sata